NVIDIA/NeMo/docs/source/asr/speaker_recognition/configs.rst

       shuffle: False    # No need to shuffle the validation data

-If you want to use tarred dataset, have a look at `Datasets Configuration <../configs.html#dataset-configuration>`__.
+If you would like to use tarred dataset, have a look at `Datasets Configuration <../configs.html#dataset-configuration>`__.

 Preprocessor Configuration